AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Methods and Materials

 In this paper, we annotate three extra labels for the training data, which help improve the stability during grasping and enable the grasp pose tracking ability.

 Firstly, the original grasp pose annotation consists of four approach depths, \ie 1, 2, 3, and 4 centimeters.
 In this paper, we add an extra depth of 0.5 centimeters to grasp small objects.

 Secondly, as illustrated in~\cite{baldauf2010attentional}, human attention will bias to the center of gravity of the object during grasping.
 Inspired by this, we define a stable score for the grasp pose.
-We assume that the gripper will lift the object vertically along the grasp pose orientation.
+We assume that the gripper will move to a vertical pose that is parallel to the force of gravity when transporting the object after it is grasped.
 Thus, we define the stable score as the normalized perpendicular distance between its gripper plane and the COG of the object.
 The normalization process is conducted by obtaining all the perpendicular distances for an object and then dividing them by the maximum distance among them.
 In this case, the lower this score is, the more disturbance the grasp pose can tolerate since the gravity moment is more balanced.
 To obtain the annotation, we first compute the COG of the object.
 Since the center cannot be precisely computed only from visual perception, the object is assumed to be a solid rigid body with uniform density, which is similar to human intuition.
 Then, the COG is transformed into the gripper coordinate system according to the grasp pose.
 The perpendicular distance is the distance from the COG to the gripper plane.
 Fig.~\ref{fig_cog} gives an example of calculating the perpendicular distance for a grasp pose.
 Finally, all the distances are collected and normalized to $[0,1]$ to get stable scores.

 Thirdly, to ensure temporal consistency of the grasp poses, our algorithm associates the grasp poses that represent the same pose \textit{w.r.t} the target object between two frames.
 To achieve that, a training dataset that contains the association label is needed.
 We generate such association labels for our collected training data.
 Although the original dataset does not contain dynamic scenes with moving objects, it contains images captured from 256 different viewpoints for each scene.
 The images captured from adjacent viewpoints present subtle differences which share similar patterns when objects are moving.
 Thus, for each image in the training data, we first find its neighbor images with adjacent viewpoints.
 For each pair of adjacent images, we annotate the association of grasp poses by defining a distance metric.
 For two grasp poses on the same object, we transform them to the same coordinate frame (\ie the object frame) and compute two distances: